Have you ever seen different layers for the model in iOS development? I never have. When using Core Data, for example, we usually manipulate

 The only thing left is to handle Core Data errors.
 Something I will definitely do in the app.

 I honestly never worked on an app that had an abstraction layer for the model.
-Like I said, it’s not common in the iOS world, from my experience at least.
-But I’m super happy with the result and I will definitely use it in Remember.
+As I said, it’s not common in the iOS world, from my experience at least.
+But I’m super happy with the result and I will definitely use it in my side project Remember.

 Any feedback is welcome!